 In this presentation we will dive into bosom of JVM (bytecode, restrictions, classloaders) answering on following questions:

-Java SE 9 is just around the corner with it's major feature of modularity, also known as Jigsaw.
+Java SE 9 has just been announced with it's major feature of modularity, also known as Jigsaw.
 If you listen to Oracle, you would think that moving to this totally different JDK and JRE is as simple as writing your first "Hello World!" program.
 Depending on your application's needs, it may turn out to be this straight-forward.
 But, as we continue to experiment with this new Java SE 9 paradigm, we are discovering several hiccups, hurdles, and surprises.

 The core underlying technology driving most of the Eclipse Ecosystem is Java SE.
 Yet Java SE is often misunderstood, even by the most savy and experienced of developers.
 This talk will start by disambiguating the various JVM, JRE and JDK implementations available, and outline how OpenJDK plays a key part in Java SE evolution.
 We'll review some common packaging, technical and licensing FAQs for the various builds available.
 Finally, we'll overview the history and evolution that got us to where we are now -- Java SE: Current Status.

 The JDT team is dedicated to delivering full support for Java™ 9 right when the new version is released, just as we did for every version.
 In this session we will share some of the things we learned while working from an evolving specification.
 We will also discuss the impact of this new version specifically on tool-smithing for Java.